semantifyit/ds-specifications/DomainSpecifications/DS-V2/README.md

     * Specification for the verification outcome
 *   Easier to work with

-The new grammar is defined in JSON, which is easier to read AND work with than JSON-LD (At this time we had no practical use of DS in RDF-format, so it would be handier to strap off the JSON-LD layer and work only with JSON).
+The new grammar is defined in JSON, which is easier to read AND work with than JSON-LD (At this time we had no practical use of DS in RDF format, so it would be handier to strap off the JSON-LD layer and work only with JSON).
 However, the grammar is created having the possibility to translate a DS from JSON into JSON-LD, and vice versa.

 For the semantic verification of values, "Rules" are introduced.
 We had only a conceptual version of this feature for a paper, but it never made it into the DS grammar.
 These rules should allow for **local** (tied to a single property of an object) and **global** (tied to multiple properties from an entity) semantic constraints.